kentwills/MapReduce-assignments/assignment2.md

 time of the complete pairs implementation now?
 What is the running time of the complete stripes implementation?</p>

-Pairs: 95.014
+Pairs: 96.501
 Stripes: 61.704 seconds

-It was expected to see the performance gain in pairs because the amount of data sent across the network.
+It expected to see a huge performance gain in pairs because the amount of data sent across the network.
 I am thinking there wasn't enough data for the combiners to get evoked?

 <p><b>Question 3.</b> How many distinct PMI pairs did you extract?</p>